-- 15.7 Recess.
-All scholars want and need time during the day to engage in self-directed activity, and recess is provided for a breath of fresh air, a moment of solitude, a private conversation, or a game of foursquare, basketball, or kickball.
-All scholars are to remain in the designated recess area; as in the classroom, the supervising teacher or administrator is the authority during recess.
-See section 8, Non-classroom Governance, for more information regarding playground policies. - 15.8 Games During Recess.
-When playing games during recess, scholars are encouraged to include anyone interested in participating.
-Games that are abusive or demean an individual are forbidden. - 15.9 Use of P.E.
-Equipment.
-Scholars are only allowed to use P.E. equipment during supervised P.E. time. - 15.10 Messages to Scholars.
-Only messages of an emergency nature are delivered to scholars during the school day.
-All other messages are delivered after the school day ends. - 15.11 School Library.
+15.11 School Library.
 The school library contains resource books, biographies, fiction books, non-fiction books, and periodicals.
 The school continues to add new books to the library and welcomes family donations of appropriate books and/or suggestions for new purchases.
 Every effort has been made to ensure that the materials in our library are of a wholesome nature consistent with our mission statement.
 Scholars and parents should notify the librarian or an administrator if they find any questionable material in the library.
-Scholars can check out books from our library on a weekly basis. - 15.12 Toys.
+Scholars can check out books from our library on a weekly basis.

+15.12 Toys.
 Toys including such things as action figures, dolls, and stuffed animals, among others are not to be brought from home unless requested by a teacher for a specific activity.
-Toys to be used in a teacher-directed sharing experience should be kept in the scholar's backpack before and after the activity. - 15.13 Personal Items.
-Unless the teacher has granted special permission, a scholar should not bring to school any personal items that are valuable or that could cause distraction or harm to others including, but not limited to, music listening devises, electronic game systems, guns, fireworks, and knives.
+Toys to be used in a teacher-directed sharing experience should be kept in the scholar's backpack before and after the activity.

+15.13 Personal Items.
+Unless the teacher has granted special permission, a scholar should not bring to school any personal items that are valuable or that could cause distraction or harm to others including, but not limited to, electronics, guns, fireworks, and knives.
 The school is not responsible for items that are lost, damaged, or stolen on school property or at school-sponsored events or activities.
 Scholars who have cell phones must keep them in their backpacks while on campus.
-Scholars who have them out during instruction time will have them confiscated and a parent will be notified to pick them up at the front desk at the end of the day. - 15.14 Birthday Observance.
+Scholars who have them out during instruction time will have them confiscated and a parent will be notified to pick them up at the front desk at the end of the day.

+15.14 Birthday Observance.
 A scholar may bring a treat to school for his/her birthday.
 Parents should coordinate with the teacher the best time for treats to be delivered and should check with the teacher in advance for special needs scholars in the class may have.
 Invitations to birthday parties may be handed out at school only if the entire class is invited.
-Interruptions to class should be minimal and teachers determine the amount of time class can be interrupted. - 15.15 Field Trips.
+Interruptions to class should be minimal and teachers determine the amount of time class can be interrupted.

+15.15 Field Trips.
 The school uniform will be worn on field trips unless other instructions are given.
 During transport, each scholar will be required to wear a seat belt and have a permission slip.
 Scholars traveling away from school for school-related functions are subject to the same rules, regulations, and appropriate behavior as when on the school's campus.
 As in the classroom, the teacher(s) will judge what behavior is acceptable, and parents are asked to be willing to follow through on teacher directions.
 Parent drivers are asked to follow the field trip itinerary given to them by the teacher.
 The teacher should approve any changes in the itinerary.

+15.16 Battle Born Trip (5th Grade).
+The 5th grade "Battle Born" trip teaches our scholars about our Nevada state history.
+It is a one-day trip in which the scholars fly up to Reno and drive into Carson City.
+While in Carson City, the scholars visit the Capitol building, State Legislature, train museum, state museum, and Ponderosa Mine in Virginia City.